-This post I would like to share a new product worthy of attention.
-Many of you have already read my earlier post about the Allston Amp Dumbalina made by Rob Lohr in the basement of Mr. Music, in nearby the nearby Boston neighborhood of Allston, Massachusetts.
-This latest achievement is one for the books of Tonal History.
-Rob keeps finding ways to pack modestly priced (under $2,500 USD) hi-quality handmade amps into the space of a Fender Princeton sized cab.
+I would like to share a product worthy of attention.
+This achievement is one for the books of Tonal History.
+Rob Lohr, of Mr. Music, in Allston, Massachusetts, keeps finding ways to pack modestly priced (under $2,500 USD) hi-quality handmade amps into the space of a Fender Princeton sized cab.
 All this with features and tone associated with the highest end of the boutique amp world.
 The Allston Tremulator MKII sounds great, is so much fun to play and cosmetically looks as perfect on the outside as the work inside the chassis.

 Rob builds with the best components, and each amp is custom detailed to your cosmetic specs.
 He handles all aspects of the build and refuses to farm out any of the operation to anyone.
 From start to finish, the actual building of the cabinet, to the multiple layers of tough paint and clear coat that covers the hand-fixed vinyl knob lettering and the logo that you may have chosen for your custom order, Rob does it all.